AnirudhM2110/Automated-Machine-Learning-Workflow-for-Excel-Data/README.md

 -   If you select **supervised learning**, you will be prompted to choose a classification model (Random Forest, XGBoost, SVM, or PLS-DA).
 -   The script will allow you to tune hyperparameters, split the data into training and testing sets, and train the model.
--   After training, the model's performance will be evaluated and displayed in terms of accuracy, confusion matrix, and a classification report.
+-   After training, the model's performance will be evaluated and displayed in terms of accuracy, confusion matrix, and a classification report

 ### 8. **Exporting Results**